 The regional academy programme is the first stage of the British Triathlon World Class Performance Pathway.
-Whist the final stages, the Olympic Podium and Olympic Academy squads, are GB-wide the first two stages - the Regional and Home Nations Academies - are under the remit of England, Scotland and Wales.
+Whilst the final stages, the Olympic Podium and Olympic Academy squads, are GB-wide the first two stages - the Regional Academies and Home Nations Talent Squads - are under the remit of England, Scotland and Wales.

 The Regional Academies are for Youth and Junior athletes, and are exclusively focussed on Olympic format triathlon - i.e. Draft-legal racing up to Olympic distance.
 Non-drafting triathlon is not an Olympic sport and consequently does not receive any governmental support.
 Tristar3 athletes may apply for selection during the September of their final TS3 season.